GauravBainz/odin-recipes/README.md

 # odin-recipes
-basic website to showcase some simple recipes and some fun picures included
+basic website to showcase some simple recipes and some fun pictures included